yieldmo/style-guide/README.md

     - For new features or formats, mark it as "WIP" in Gitlab.
 Such PR may last over the course of sprint(s) and has various check points in the converstion.
     - For bug fix or quick tweaks, create pull request the normal way.
 Such PR shouldn't contain too many lines of code changes.
   - Continuously push commits to remote:
-    - Ask for feedback every a few commits proactively, instead of lump them together in the end.
+    - Ask for feedback every a few commits proactively, or create a sub PR if necessary, instead of lump them together in the end.
     - The author should specify:
       - What to be looked at specifically
       - By what time should be code be reviewed
   - When in doubt, feel free to pair program or schedule quick review sessions.
   - Every commit should be accompanied by message that describes the code change well.
   - For major features, merge production code to feature branch often to ensure backwards compatibility.
-  - Every PR should have a main assignee, who would sign off the PR and merge the code in.
+  - Every PR should have a main assignee, who would sign off the PR and notify the author to merge the code in.
   - All code should be well-tested and well-documented during the review process.

 ## Branching Strategy